Ziqitza - 108 Emergency Response Services

 In partnership with the Punjab State Government, ZHL began operating the 108 model in the state in April 2011.
-108 Emergency Response Services started with 90 ambulances, but 240 are planned to be operational by the end of 2011 to cover the entire state.
+108 Emergency Response Services started with 90 ambulances.
 ZHL operates the EMR (Ambulance) service in Patna city and its suburbs in the state of Bihar with 10 ambulances (5 advanced and 5 basic life support ambulances).
 It has also been contracted to operate 25 ambulances in the Trivandrum district and has taken over the operations of 164 ambulances in Rajasthan from EMRI.
 The project is being expanded to to 45 locations in each of Bihar's 38 districts, and the number of ambulances will be scaled to 450 in the coming two years.

 Though there are no separate incentives provided in the program, the user fee of INR 300 would incentivize the private provider for better performance.
 For more number of trips additional amount is received towards variable costs.
 There are no major penalties provided in the contract.